JAQuent/BrainMasks/get_MNI_from_cifti.md

 # Loading the CIFTI files

-Below, you can see how I load CIFTI files based on “A Multi-modal Parcellation of Human Cerebral Cortex”.
+Below, you can see how I load the CIFTI file from “A Multi-modal Parcellation of Human Cerebral Cortex”.

 ``` r